aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 * **`${AWS::StackName}_users`**: Contains records for each user, including the associated identity provider to use for authentication and AWS Transfer settings that should be used if authenticated successfully.
 * **`${AWS::StackName}_identity_providers`**: Contains details about each identity provider and its associated configuration settings.

+These tables are created by default when deploying the SAM template.
+The SAM template also contains optional parameters that allow you to use existing DynamoDB tables when deploying the solution.

 ## Setup instructions